 :: Frederik Obermaier ::

-is a Pulitzer Prize-winning investigative journalist and book author living in Munich.
-He is working for Süddeutsche Zeitung - Germany's biggest quality newspaper.
+is a Pulitzer Prize-winning investigative journalist and bestselling book author living in Munich (Germany).
+He co-founded paper trail media.

 "The biggest leak in the history of data journalism" (Edward Snowden)

 "With precision and purpose, The Panama Papers is what „Follow the Money” means."
 (Bob Woodward)

 "... a tale of fearless and careful reporting...
 How to follow the money - the lesson of the Watergate investigation a generation ago - has been given a reboot for the age of globalisation."
 (Financial Times)

 Obermaier was part already of the international team of journalists, who revealed the "Offshore-Leaks", "Luxemburg-Leaks", "Swiss-Leaks", the "China Cables" and the "Pegasus-Project".
 After the Panama Papers, he and his colleague Bastian Obermayer also received the "Paradise Papers"-documents, which were published in November 2017.